Exclusive: Dennis Rodman heading to North Korea

 But relations between Pyongyang and Washington were considerably less tense in 2013 than they have been in recent months.

-North Korea has fired 16 ballistic missiles this year
+North Korea has fired 16 missiles this year

 .
 Experts say each launch gets the country closer to its stated goal of developing a nuclear-armed weapon capable of reaching the United States.